renuo/applications-setup-guide/ruby_on_rails/configure_percy.md

 Usually it's enough to add one screenshot for each view.
 In special cases you may want to add more screenshots.

+## Encoding

+For Percy to render all characters correctly, every page that has a screenshot needs to have the header `<meta charset="utf-8">`.